thombauer/thombauer.github.io/_posts/2020-11-28-ethics_in_ai.md

 ---
 layout: post
 title: Ethics in Data Science.
-Adressing underlying ethical issues in Machine Learning Models.
+Adressing ethical issues in Machine Learning Models.
 cover-img: /assets/img/dark_and_light.jpg
-tags: [data science, machine learning, ethics]
+tags: [data science, machine learning, ethics, philosophy]
 ---

+Innovation is driven by data and IT in almost every industry with data science influencing how business is done.
+Data science lacking ethical considerations like privacy protection, implicit bias or social impacts of automation is a dangerous weapon.
+I would like to wrap up the recent disussion and reflect some interesting philosophical statements on AI.

 Title image: <span>Photo by <a href="https://unsplash.com/@nguyendqnhu?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Nhu Nguyen</a> on <a href="https://unsplash.com/s/photos/dark-and-light?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>